Graduate Courses in Social Impact

 The Center offers a menu of courses taught by a distinguished faculty of established leaders in the field.

 All courses are cross-listed between the full-time and part-time MBA programs.
-In addition, Cal graduate students in other schools can enroll in these courses, space permitting, during the add/drop period of each semester.
+In addition, space permitting, Cal graduate students in other schools can enroll in these courses during the add/drop period of each semester.

 This course introduces students to strategic leadership issues in the nonprofit sector.
 The course covers key issues in founding, leading, managing, and governing nonprofit organizations and new nonprofit ventures.
 Major topics include: mission and theory of change, governance and accountability, strategy and strategic planning, nonprofit financial management, resource development, alliances and networks, capacity building, impact and leadership.